Alcohol withdrawal management

 Gamma butyrolactone (GBL) and 1,4 butanediol (BD) are precursors of GHB.
-They are rapidly metabolized to GHB and in effect have identical clinical features.
+They are rapidly metabolised to GHB and in effect have identical clinical features.
 GBL is thought to be about twice as potent as GHB, with quicker onset and decay in action.
 1,4 butanediol is slower in onset of action than GHB.

 GHB has a short half-life and is often not detected by urine toxicology screening tests.
 It can be detected using mass spectroscopy, but delays in this process make screening not that useful clinically.
 Diagnosis is therefore based on history either from the patient or from third parties.